Torreya01/Data_Science-CW2-2024/README.md

 3. Edit the R files in source/helper-functions to add anything you want on the plots for each plot.

+4. Change the images in www/ to update any images.

-4. Edit the md files in text/ to update anything you want to mention for each tab.
+5. Edit the md files in text/ to update anything you want to mention for each tab.

-5. Run the app.R to obtain the dashboard.
+6. Run the app.R to obtain the dashboard.

 ## Getting help